← All Articles

 North Georgia's water near Atlanta holds all three trout species plus warm-water options:

-The fishing is managed and stocked by Georgia Wildlife, and North Georgia's trout water is a destination Explore Georgia highlights.
+North Georgia's trout water is a destination Explore Georgia highlights for visiting anglers.

 How do you plan a fly fishing trip from Atlanta?